joelegner/voided_shaft/docs/report.md

 The longitudinal bars in a drilled shaft with internal casing are confined against buckling into the void (Han, Yoon, and Kang 2010).
 The longitudinal bars in the compression zone of column section will therefore contribute to the strength.

 The concrete shaft and its interior casing could be designed as a composite member to maximize the design capacity.
 ACI 318 Commentary Section R10.5.2.2 references the AISC Steel Construction Manual (2010) for composite sections.
-Chapter I of the AISC manual governs the design of composite members and provides design requirements for two kinds of composite columns: encased shapes (Section 4a) and filled composite members (Seciton 4b).
+Chapter I of the AISC manual governs the design of composite members and provides design requirements for two kinds of composite columns: encased shapes (Section 4a) and filled composite members (Section 4b).
 To qualify as an encased composite shape requires that the load transfer region be furnished with steel anchors.
 For transmission line structures, the added cost and labor to attach steel anchors to the interior casing would not be justified.
 Sufficient strength is achievable in the concrete section without designing it as a composite member.
 Future research might explore this concept further.

 ## Shear and Torsion